2003scape/rsc-news-archives/markdown/141-new-website.md

+# New website
+*Published Saturday, January 11, 2003*

 Hi there,

 So by now I imagine you're all enjoying the new website.
 Less clutter, more space and generally a more Runescapey feel.
 I'm sure there will be some who don't approve, but Runescape will always have its diehards, ready with an anecdote about the days when you could pk everywhere, and the economy held its value.
 Just remember that they will have fought in more wars than you, so they're entitled to be a bit upset that inflation has wiped out their pension.